 Quinoa and Pea Shoot Salad with Cauliflower, Asparagus and Strawberries by Floating Kitchen

 Garlic Mushroom Salad with Arugula and Wild Rice by Mountain Mama Cooks

-Add roasted broccoli to a simple stuffed shell recipe for an easy seasonal spin on a Italian family-style meal.
+Add roasted broccoli to a simple stuffed shell recipe for an easy, seasonal spin on an Italian-style meal.

 - 2 broccoli crowns

 - 1 tablespoon olive oil